YuukanOO/uniformcss.com/docs/theming/colors.md

 ## Customizing Tints

 Tints control the lightness value of a given color.
-By default, there are `10` levels of tints available and each level follows the `100 ...
-900` naming convention.
+By default, there are `11` levels of tints available.
 You can override or add new levels by passing in key value pairs to the `tints` setting in your configuration.

 ```scss
 // styles.scss